allenrobel/ndfc-python/README.md

-ndfc                  | Methods to login to an NDFC controller and perform get, post, delete operations ndfc_config           | Loads the config file which all libraries reference ndfc_credentials      | Read the caller's Ansible Vault and provides the credentials therein to the other libraries ndfc_discover         | Discover switch ndfc_easy_fabric_ebgp | Create a fabric using Easy_Fabric_eBGP template ndfc_easy_fabric      | Create a fabric using Easy_Fabric template ndfc_policy           | Create / delete policies ndfc_reachability     | Test for switch reachability (from NDFC perspective) ndfc_network          | Create, delete networks ndfc_vrf              | Create VRFs
+ndfc                  | Methods to login to an NDFC controller and perform get, post, delete operations ndfc_config           | Loads the config file which all libraries reference ndfc_credentials      | Read the caller's Ansible Vault and provides the credentials therein to the other libraries ndfc_device_info      | Retrieve device information ndfc_discover         | Discover device ndfc_easy_fabric_ebgp | Create a fabric using Easy_Fabric_eBGP template ndfc_easy_fabric      | Create a fabric using Easy_Fabric template ndfc_network          | Create, delete networks ndfc_policy           | Create / delete policies ndfc_reachability     | Test for device reachability (from NDFC perspective) ndfc_vrf              | Create VRFs

 ## To clone this repository